solitarywalker/analogstick/readme_en.md

 # About Licenses

-This library is licensed Apache License 2.0.
+This library is licensed Solderpad Hardware License v2.1.